aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ## Run and test your app

-Now you are ready to test your app.
-Execute one of the following commands from your project root and you should see your app, with the ‘List’ tab visible in the footer.
+Now you are ready to test your app!
+Execute one of the following commands from your project root, and you should see your app with the ‘List’ tab visible in the footer.

 To run your app in web browser :